-New Moon Pads cloth pad life expectancy is approximately 10 years under normal use in a regular pad rotation estimated using a pad stash of 20 to 25 pads.
-One New Moon Pad = over to 200 disposable pads!
+New Moon Pads' cloth pad life expectancy is approximately 10 years under normal use in a regular pad rotation, estimated using a pad stash of 20 to 25 pads.
+One New Moon Pad replaces 200 disposable pads!

 Are cloth menstrual pads hard to care for?

 Not at all.
-Just toss them in with your regular laundry.
-They don’t need to be washed separately and there’s no need to pre-soak unless you want to.
+Just toss them in with your regular cold water laundry.
+They don’t need to be washed separately, and there’s no need to pre-soak unless you want to.

 Do I need to wash the pads before their first use and, if so, how many times?

 Yes, pads need to be washed prior to their first use to remove any fabric sizing and maximize their absorbency.
-One washing should be fine and then they’re good to go.
+One wash should be fine and then they’re good to go.

 Will regular laundering get them clean?

 Should pads be washed in hot or cold water?

-I’ve been told not to use fabric softener on cloth menstrual pads.
+I’ve been told not to use fabric softener on cloth pads.
 Why is that?

 Fabric softener coats fabric and decreases the absorbency factor, so it’s not recommended for items such as cloth menstrual pads and cloth diapers.

 I travel a lot and worry about metal detectors and privacy.
 Do you have any suggestions?

-New Moon Pads are made with poly resin KAM snaps so there is no metal at all (metal detectors is one of the reasons I went with non metal snaps).
-For discreetly carrying extra pads, I suggest putting them in pad pouches in a makeup bag.
-Even if it's opened by the inspector they usually don't dump it out, just look inside, so they should be safe from other prying eyes.
-And if questioned you can tell them they're makeup application/removal pads. :o)
+New Moon Pads are made with poly resin KAM snaps, so there is no metal at all (metal detectors are one of the reasons I went with non-metal snaps).
+To discreetly carry extra pads, I suggest putting them in pad pouches in a makeup bag.
+Even if it's opened by the inspector, they usually don't dump it out, they just look inside, so they should be safe from other prying eyes.
+And if questioned, you can tell them they're makeup application/removal pads. :o)